Pilot Resources & UAS

 Pilot Safety and Education:

 The Section maintains an active pilot safety and education program.
 Pilot seminars are held across the state and are presented with the intent of encouraging pilots to remain current in the latest techniques, regulations, and safety information.
 Each year approximately 4000 pilots attend MDOT sponsored safety seminars.
 Aviation education efforts by the Section involve providing information for both teachers and students.
-Click here for more information.
+Learn more about pilot safety seminars.